carbaior/1151cycle/README.md

 Such cycles exist and the BEST OF THEM ALL begins EXACTLY 420403 days (/365.25= **1151 years**) BEFORE OF AFTER any given date.
 This synchronism is maintained for centuries or even millennia.

 ![The 1151 years cycle.](1151WTF.png)

-Was this cycle employed to mess with chronology in the middle ages is something that SHOULD AND MUST be explored.
-As for the 'why', an obvious reason suggests itself.

-A more than possible link of this cycle with the Gregorian Reform of 1582 was the subject of a research I had to put to a drastic end after much more urgent issue with historical chronology arised, (see https://github.com/carbaior/sescc)

-## What is this about?

 This program was made to answer a simple question:
 **When in the past or future will the planets of the solar system of the ancients (Sun, Moon, Mercury to Saturn), be in positions that closely resemble those they held on a specific date?**